numbpill3d/urbindex/GETTING_STARTED.md

 ## Prerequisites

 - Node.js and npm installed on your machine
-- A modern web browser (Chrome, Firefox, Safari, or Edge)
+- A modern web browser (Chrome, Firefox, Safari, or Edge) with geolocation support
+- Location services enabled (for full location features)
 - Basic knowledge of web development and Firebase

 ## Step 1: Set Up Firebase